 You know, this is something I’ve wondered about too.
-Growing up as a kid in America, I too always got the impression that Toad was a single character, thanks to the American cartoon series, our version of Super Mario 2, and other such things.
-But once I’d learned Japanese and started playing various Japanese Mario games, I found myself confused.
+Growing up as a kid in America, I always got the impression that Toad was a single character thanks to the American cartoon series, our version of Super Mario Bros.
+2, and other such things.
+But once I learned Japanese and started playing various Japanese Mario games, I found myself confused.

 |Toad/Kinopio in Super Mario Bros.
 1 (NES/Famicom)||Toad in Super Mario Bros.
 2 (NES)|

-Anyway, I’m actually not an ultra-expert on the Super Mario series or anything, but here’s what info I can provide:
+Anyway, I’m actually not an ultra-expert on the Super Mario Bros. series or anything, but after a little bit of research here’s what info I can provide:

-- The name “Toad” is indeed “Kinopio” in the Japanese releases, as I’ve already mentioned in past updates and in my Super Mario Bros. localization analysis.
+- The name “Toad” is indeed “Kinopio” in the Japanese releases, as I’ve already covered in past articles and in my Super Mario Bros. localization analysis.

 - Japanese sites indicate that “Kinopio” doesn’t refer to just one person, but a group of people. (example 1, example 2)

 - Kinopio characters in most games do appear to be generic ol’ characters.
-I guess it’s kind of like how there’s not a singular Koopa Troopa character, but Mario games often have one as a playable character or whatnot.
+I guess it’s kind of like how there’s not a singular Koopa Troopa character, but Mario games often have one as a playable character.